Wonderwall Music: Release

 Apple Records originally scheduled the release for late August 1968 to coincide with the label's launch, which was marked by the highly publicised release of its "First Four" singles.
 As a result, parts of "Ski-ing", "Cowboy Music" and "Wonderwall to Be Here" were included in Apple, a ten-minute film designed to promote the new label at distributor EMI's international sales conferences.
 Delayed from this scheduled date, Wonderwall Music instead appeared in November, a few weeks before The Beatles.
-The release date was 1 November 1968 in Britain (with Apple catalogue number SAPCOR 1) and 2 December in America (as Apple ST 3350).
+The release date was 1 November 1968 in Britain (with Apple catalogue number SAPCOR 1), only three weeks before the Beatles' "The White Album" was released, and 2 December in America (as Apple ST 3350).
 The mono version of the album was available only in the UK.

 Promotion for Wonderwall Music consisted of print advertising, including a full-page advertisement in the 14 December issue of Billboard magazine, and an Apple-prepared poster that superimposed details from Gill's painting onto a photo of Harrison.
 The album's commercial impact was lessened by its unusual position of being the soundtrack to a film that had yet to receive a general release.
 The album failed to chart in the United Kingdom, but performed surprisingly well in the United States.
 On Billboard's pop LPs listings, it had a sixteen-week chart run, peaking at number 49 for two weeks in March 1969.
 On the US Cash Box and Record World charts, the album peaked at numbers 39 and 33, respectively.
 Wonderwall Music also placed in the top 30 on Canada's RPM albums chart and in West Germany, where it peaked at number 22.